cassidy1/TFE_Driftbot/README.md

 # Terraform Enterprise Drift Detection Bot

-This bot was built based on code creat for the [Workspace Reaper Bot](https://github.com/AdamCavaliere/TFE_WorkspaceReaper) which is a great tool for controlling resource costs by removing unused resources.
+This bot was built based on code created for the [Workspace Reaper Bot](https://github.com/AdamCavaliere/TFE_WorkspaceReaper) which is a great tool for controlling resource costs by removing unused resources.
 Check it out!

 ## Application Details